aehrc/pathling/site/docs/fhirpath/functions.md

 the [ConceptMapEquivalence](https://www.hl7.org/fhir/R4/valueset-concept-map-equivalence.html)
 ValueSet, and is used to filter the mappings returned to only those that have an equivalence value in this list.

+The `target` parameter identifies the value set in which a translation is sought &mdash; a scope for the translation.

 Example: